cohesity/ansible-collection/docs/modules/cohesity_job.rst

     If not specified new list of vms will replace the existing vms available in the Protection job.

+    In case of tag based jobs, if append_to_existing is set to true new list of tags will be added to already available tags.

     Optional and only valid when (environment=VMware)